- Attorney Registration Number: 2917649

 - Education: Graduated New York Law School, Class of 1996

 I started out in the Technology Procurement Division of MetLife where I negotiated licenses for software and consulting services.
 MetLife provided me with a solid professional foundation, but all the contracts I worked on related to Y2K hysteria, so I have no idea if the company ever needed any of the projects I worked on.

 Central Park Media gave me my first real taste of entertainment law.
-As GC of a startup media company, I acted as the sole owner of all drafting and negotiating of international IP licenses, WFH agreements and SoW associated with anime and manga from Japan.
-Our catalog included everything from the painfully tragic Grave of the Fireflies to the infamous Legend of the Overfiend.
-I also got a bit of exposure writing third party licenses when we sold off rights in territories we couldn’t reach.
+As GC of a startup media company, I acted as the sole owner of all drafting and negotiating of international IP licenses, WFH agreements and SoW associated with anime and manga to the US from Japan.
+Our catalog included everything from the painfully tragic Grave of the Fireflies to the infamous Legend of the Overfiend and everything in between.

 In 2002, Marvel brought me in to handle their new international publishing department.
 My main function was helping Marvel break into the Japanese market, but I also initiated, negotiated, drafted, and monitored compliance for international licenses associated with Marvel entertainment IP.
 This work covered consumer goods, film, interactive media, and publishing in Europe, South America, and the Middle East.
 In addition, I drafted many of the exclusive talent deals Marvel began to set up around the time Ultimates started to gain traction.
 I left Marvel soon after Ultimates, X-men and Spider-Man deals were established in Japan.

 As I built my publishing catalog, I also began helping independent publishers and freelance artists with their contracts and licensing issues.
-I’ve given lectures at the University of Albany and Comics Experience and helped negotiate creator-owned deals, publishing agreements, and consulting contracts.
-C3 is an expansion of that work.
+I’ve given lectures at the University of Albany and Comics Experience.
+I've helped negotiate creator-owned deals with AfterShock, publishing agreements for independent creators, and collaboration contracts for new comic teams.
 My goal is to help freelancers understand their legal position and give them the tools to get the most out of their work.

 If you need a free legal consultation for your comic book, publishing or entertainment project, please use my contact form